alxvmr/ALTMediaWriter/README.md

 ### ALT Linux

 First run `qmake-qt5 mediawriter.pro`.
 Then run `make` from the root of the project.
+The app will be in `app/release`.

 #### Requirements